Fox682/Projects/DebianTTC.md

 EndSection
 ```

 Tap to click should now be enabled for the touchpad.
-May need to logout/login or reboot to complete
+May need to logout/login or reboot to complete.